Christian nurse sacked for talking about faith with patients

 But in June, she was called into the Matron's office and was shocked to be told that three further complaints had been made.
-Only days later, she was suspended, told to collect her belongings and escorted from the hospital.
+She was suspended the same day, told to collect her belongings and escorted from the hospital.

-Sarah recalls the experience as "embarrassing and very painful", in light of her many years' experience.
+Sarah recalls the experience as "embarrassing and very painful", in light of her many years' service.

 "I was walked out of that hospital after all I had done over all my years as a nurse and I was told I couldn’t even speak to any of my colleagues," she said.